Family and friends FAQs

 Two things family and friends can do to encourage gamblers to think about change are:

-WHEN WILL THEY STOP?
+WHEN WILL THEY CHANGE THEIR GAMBLING?

-Once people recognise gambling is a problem, they may or may not try to limit the harm.
-Researchers spoke to a group of problem gamblers.
-They asked “How long did it take to start using self-help change strategies once you realised that gambling was a problem?”
-The responses were interesting:
+Researchers spoke to a group of individuals experiencing gambling harm.
+They asked “How long did it take to start using self-help change strategies once you realised that gambling was [harmful]?”

 • Financial concern

-• Relationship problems, and
+• Relationship issues

 • Feeling bad (psychological distress).2, 3